MadhviPatel/Golang/BooksAppWithMux/README.md

 * Delete a book

 ## Technology:
-This application is using gorialla mux for the book webserver.
+This application is using golang and gorialla mux for the book webserver.
 Using structs to store the books.